jabamaus/jaba/README.md

 To do:

+- validate platforms and architecture specs
+- cpp attrs need to be split into project and config in reference manual
+- tag attrs as control flow attrs somehow for benefit of docs
 - add slnproperty which can address sln sections.
 Particularly useful when used with ExtensibilityGlobals
 - disband VSProj in favour of VSUtilities module
 - Make it so that all attributes have to have a type?